rohanrao619/Social_Distancing_with_AI/README.md

 ## Future Work
 * Speed Optimization
 * Face Mask Classification for Side Views
+* Better Social Distancing Detection

+If you have any new ideas or suggestions to improve this project, feel free to contact me.
+Your valuable feedback is highly appreciated!

 ## License
 This Project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.